How we are helping

-Recent significant growth in economic activity and public revenue has resulted in Nauru now enjoying almost full employment, with many households earning higher incomes than has been the case for many years.
+Recent significant growth in economic activity and public revenue has resulted in Nauru now enjoying high rates of employment, with many households earning higher incomes than they have been for many years.
 However, poor health and education outcomes persist.
-Despite significant progress in reducing Nauru's debt burden in recent years, the economy is easily affected by external influences.
+Despite significant progress in reducing Nauru’s debt burden in recent years, the economy is easily affected by external influences.
 Energy and clean water production are reliant on the costly importation of diesel fuel.
 Public sector management is hampered by a lack of skilled and qualified personnel, and critical national infrastructure is dilapidated.

 Australia's commitment to development cooperation with Nauru is ongoing with a shared objective of supporting stable and fiscally responsible government; promoting human development; and essential infrastructure services.

-Our program is organised around the following three strategic objectives as outlined in the Aid Investment Plan 2015-16 to 2018-19.
+Australia's aid program is organised around the following three strategic objectives as outlined in the Aid Investment Plan 2015-16 to 2018-19

 Objective 1: Promoting more effective public sector management

-Supporting Nauru to strengthen financial management capacity and economic governance is essential to maximising the benefits of available revenue.
+Supporting Nauru to strengthen financial management capacity and economic governance is essential to maximise the benefits of current government revenues.
 Australia is funding the recruitment and salaries of four deputy secretaries within the Departments of Finance, Customs and Revenue.
-These positions are responsible for policies associated with revenue collection, including customs revenue, debt management, fiscal management and development policy and coordination.
-Australia also funds the position of Tax Advisor to develop and implement new taxation reforms.
+These positions are responsible for policies and processes associated with revenue collection, including customs revenue, debt management, fiscal management and development policy and coordination.
+Australia also funds the additional positions of a tax implementation advisor and corporate services manager.